bcan13/tcg-scraper/README.md

 3. Select Security
 4. Under Signing in to Google, select 2-Step Verification
 5. Select App Passwords
-6. Choose "Mail" as app and "Other" for the device device
-7. Enter a name for the app password
+6. Enter a name for the app password
-8. Click Generate
+7. Click Generate
-9. Copy the App Password and paste it as `EMAIL_PASS`
+8. Copy the App Password and paste it as `EMAIL_PASS`
 ---

 ## Code Overciew